The Science Behind Emotional Self-Regulation + Why It's So Important

 How to develop it.

 Emotional self-regulation seems to take practice and time.
 In study after study, older adults outperform younger adults and children at emotional self-regulation.
-Relatedly, they also report higher amounts of positive moods and lower amounts of negative moods.
+Relatedly, they also report higher amounts of positive moods3 and lower amounts of negative moods.
 So what skills have they developed?

 There are four main steps involved in effectively managing an emotionally charged situation.
 Successful emotional regulation involves recognizing each step as it happens and making mindful choices at each point: